 Other Articles in Sales

-You can begin serving ads immediately after signing up.
+You can begin serving ads immediately after registering with our adserver.
 All ad changes become effective immediately.
 You can add a new plan or upgrade to a larger Premium plan at anytime.

 - 5 reasons to choose AdSpeed Ad Server